Imperal Docs

 ) -> ActionResult

 error is shown to the user.
 Keep it user-friendly — no raw exception strings, no internal paths, no class names.
-The SDK's Magic UX layer (I-MAGIC-UX-1/2) intercepts raw exceptions but your explicit error messages bypass it.
+The SDK's Magic UX layer intercepts raw exceptions and presents a friendly message, but your explicit error messages are shown as-is and bypass that safety net.

 retryable=True shows a retry button in the UI.